Periodic review 2018: draft determination

 We received 52 responses to the draft determination consultation and some respondents additionally provided responses to the consultation on Network Rail's network licence.
 We would like to thank everyone who responded.

-For the decisions we have taken for PR18 final determination in October 2018, please see the webpage for this which includes the decisions documents and route settlement documents for CP6.
+For the decisions we took for PR18 final determination in October 2018, please see the webpage for this which includes the decisions documents and route settlement documents for CP6.

 A summary of the roundtable sessions ORR held with stakeholders in England & Wales and Scotland during summer 2018 on PR18 draft determination is available.